 Since 2017, Defining Moments Canada has led this digital centennial commemoration of the Pandemic nationwide encouraging participation from schools, museums and community partners across Canada.
 This innovative project is designed to engage Canadians in rich historical inquiry and establish connections for the twenty-first century that extend far beyond the family, classroom or community.
 What’s more, the Defining Moments Canada website contains the most extensive collection of academic research, popular writing, digital assets and learning resources on the 1918-19 Pandemic available to Canadians.

 You can share your work for an audience across the country, and ‘crowd-share’ the Canadian stories that have impacted and shaped our history.
 This commemorative project will make you and your community a significant part of our national heritage.

 A major feature of Defining Moments Canada is our 7 Sentence Story Structure™, which uses the principles of structured narrative to guide users in constructing a non-fiction story with ease.
 Defining Moments Canada provides online assets, templates, tutorials, and digital research techniques to guide users every step of the way.
 Commemorative projects stories can be created in any digital medium (e.g. eBooks, websites, videos, interactive displays, exhibits), and showcased on DMC’s Digital Commons.

-Our national contest Recovering Canada, held between November 2018 and April 2019, will be the centrepiece of this digital commemoration.
+Our national contest Recovering Canada, held between November 2018 and April 2019, was the centrepiece of this digital commemoration.
 Featuring curated submissions from schools, museums, local heritage communities and universities across Canada, exemplary digital projects selected by a panel of Canadian experts will be honoured at a ceremony in Ottawa on May 11th, 2019 at Ingenium, Canada’s Museum of Science and Technology.